superfly/docs/laravel/the-basics/databases.html.md

 flyctl proxy 3306 -a <mysql-app-name>
 ```

-Finally, update your local .env file and update with the values from your MySQL `fly.toml` file:
+Finally, update your local .env file with the values from your MySQL `fly.toml` file:

 ```env
 DB_CONNECTION=mysql